 The Promotion Review Committee will review the portfolios of each faculty member being considered for promotion and provide to the Vice President for Academic Affairs by the second Wednesday in January the committee’s recommendation.

 - Step 8

-The vice president for Academic Affairs by the fourth Wednesday in January will review the recommendations of the Promotion Review Committee and notify each faculty member under consideration for promotion of the committee’s recommendation and of the faculty member’s right to appeal the recommendation of the Promotion Review Committee.
-In the same communication, the vice president will also inform the faculty member of his/her recommendation to the president.
+The Vice President for Academic Affairs by the fourth Wednesday in January will review the recommendations of the Promotion Review Committee and notify each faculty member under consideration for promotion of the committee’s recommendation and of the faculty member’s right to appeal the recommendation of the Promotion Review Committee.
+In the same communication, the Vice President will also inform the faculty member of their recommendation to the President.

 - Step 9

 Faculty members desiring to appeal the recommendation of the Promotion Review Committee must notify the President in writing by the first Wednesday in February.
 The President will forward the appeal to the chair of the Promotion Appeals Committee (see Chapter 7 of the Faculty/Staff Policies and Procedures Manual) who will schedule an appeal hearing and inform the President of the Promotion Appeal Committee’s recommendation.

 The President will inform the appellant in writing by the first Wednesday in March of the committee’s recommendation and of their decision regarding the appeal.